psaia/react-serial-forms/README.md

 * SelectField `<SelectField />`

-These components except all of the attributes the native (react) components would, with the addition of a `validation` attribute that allows you to specify how the field should validate.
+These components except all of the attributes the native (react) components would, with the addition of a `validation` and `messages` attribute which allows you to specify how the field should validate.

 ## Validation